swegmueller/LORACCS_Mosaic_Correction/README.md

 # LORACCS
 This is the Python code to run the LOESS Radiometric Correction for Contiguous Scenes (LORACCS).

-The paper corresponding to this work is pending publication in the open source International Journal of Applied Earth Observations and Geoinformation: https://authors.elsevier.com/sd/article/S0303-2434(20)30933-8
+The paper corresponding to this work is published in the open source International Journal of Applied Earth Observations and Geoinformation: https://authors.elsevier.com/sd/article/S0303-2434(20)30933-8